 Woodlands are wonderful!
 Why not explore a local woodland together to build a fairy house using twigs, leaves and nuts?
 You could also cook some fabulous autumnal recipes such as pumpkin soup or toffee apple cakes.
 Alternatively, set up a mud kitchen in your garden.
 What ingredients from the garden can you mix together to create an Autumn potion?

 Robin Class Essential Information

 Robin Class Reading Books

 Reading books in Robin Class will be changed on a MONDAY and FRIDAY if they have been read at home.
 Please indicate by signing your child's blue home-school reading record.

 Robin Class P.E.
 Days

-Our P.E. day is Monday.
+Our P.E. day is on Monday.

 Robin Class Library Day

-Our Library day is on Tuesday.
+Our Library day is (to be arranged).

 *Permission slips must be signed and returned before your child is able to take a book*